aliahmedaspose/Aspose.Slides-Documentation/java/plugins/aspose-slides-java-for-php/presentation-content/manage-ole/_index.md

 Consider a chart created in MS Excel.
 The chart is then placed inside a PowerPoint slide.
 That Excel chart is considered an OLE object.

 - An OLE object may appear as an icon.
 In this case, when you double-click the icon, the chart gets opened in its associated application (Excel), or you are asked to select an application for object opening or editing.
-- An OLE object may display actual contents—for example, the contents of a chart.
-In this case, the chart is activated in PowerPoint, the chart interface loads, and you get to modify the chart's data within the PowerPoint app.
+- An OLE object may display actual contents—for example, the contents of a $chart-> In this case, the chart is activated in PowerPoint, the chart interface loads, and you get to modify the chart's data within the PowerPoint app.

 Aspose.Slides for Java allows you to insert OLE Objects into slides as OLE Object Frames.
 In this topic, we will show you how to work with OLE Object Frames.
 You will learn how to add and manipulate OLE objects.